calcinai/php-mmap/README.md

 I have tried to make it functionally equivalent to c's implementation, but it's not quite complete due to some limitations.

-It would be nice for this to develop into a native php extension that can be phpize'd as a post install if the environment supports it.
+I have also written [a compatible extension](https://github.com/calcinai/php-ext-mmap) that you can compile and install as a faster drop-in replacement

 ## Setup